The Retreat at Storm Branch

-The Retreat at Storm Branch was designed to offer a quite resort style atmosphere for residents.
-The entire community is a green construction zone and provides several walking paths and beautiful community spaces.
-Development has begun on the new pool at the Retreat at Storm Branch, to offer even more community based amenities to homeowners and potential homeowners.
-The homes in the Retreat at Storm Branch feature standard options that would be upgrades for many other communities.
-These include custom cabinetry, hardwood floors and granite floors in the kitchen and master bathroom.
+Retired homeowners find The Retreat at Storm Branch is a welcome alternative to a stifling retirement community.
+Residents can find peace of mind in The Retreat at Storm Branch.
+The carefully developed community features beautiful surroundings in a quiet, wooded neighborhood.
+It offers a life free of urban traffic and chaos of big city living while still providing easy access to the amenities of city living just minutes away in Augusta, GA.

-Each of the wide range of floor plans comes equipped with radiant barrier sheathing, to cut down on heating costs and environmental impact.
-Four Signature Series lots remain for potential homeowners looking at new construction options.
-Each offers the best locations and potential features that The Retreat at Storm Branch has to offer.
-Currently, Prudential Beazley Real Estate is able to offer potential homeowners $3000 closing costs on all Pierwood Homes.
+The entrance to The Retreat at Storm Branch is a specially constructed water feature that demonstrates the care and attention that went into the community.
+The popularity of horse racing in Aiken and deep equestrian history and traditions make it a popular retirement destination for active residents.
+New homeowners that are retiring to Aiken, SC can find everything they need and more in The Retreat at Storm Branch.
+Homeowners in this outstanding community enjoy common areas and a recreation field and are looking forward to the resort style pool.
+With Augusta, Aiken and several CSRA community treasures like Hopeland Gardens and the Savannah River Site nearby, The Retreat at Storm Branch offers something for every lifestyle.

-More information on The Retreat at Storm Branch homes from Prudential Beazley Real Estate is available here.
+More information on The Retreat at Storm Branch is available on the Prudential Beazley Real Estate website.

 Prudential Beazley Real Estate